jerempa/Portfolio/README.md

 ## Brief

 Decided to make a simple portfolio for myself and try to improve my web dev skills.
+The portfolio is deployed [here](https://jerempa.github.io/Portfolio/) using Github pages.

 ## Available Scripts